w3f/Grants-Program/applications/Talk_AwaydApp.md

  Certification will be SBTs and will be minted at the end of each level.

- Technical parts: The stack will be React.js, node.js, and mongoose.
+ Technical parts: The stack will be React Native, node.js, and mongoose.

 Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):
 - The (future) tokenomics of your project